 According to the U.S. government food safety site, tuna salad lasts for 3 to 4 days in a refrigerator set to 40 degrees F or below.
 I store mine in an airtight container like this one.

 Unfortunately, salads with mayonnaise don’t tend to freeze well.

 If you prefer to veer away from mayo altogether, use Greek yogurt instead.
 It has a tangier taste, so you could add a small drizzle of honey to balance out the flavors, if desired.

 Alternatively, dress the tuna with a white or red wine vinaigrette.

 Serve it as an open-faced sandwich on whole grain crackers, like I did in this recipe, or on whole grain bread.
-Alternatively, serve it over mixed greens, along with some chopped cucumber and tomatoes.
-You could also make lettuce cups with butter lettuce leaves or serve it in endive leaves as tuna boats.
+Alternatively, serve it over mixed greens, along with some chopped cucumber and tomatoes, or with some avocado slices.
+You could also make lettuce wraps with butter lettuce leaves or serve it in endive leaves as tuna boats!